Geauga County, Ohio: Public transportation

 The mostly rural nature of Geauga County limits the feasibility of a fixed-route transit system.
-Instead, Geauga County Transit offers a demand-responsive door-to-door transit system within the county with some out-of-county service.
+Instead, Geauga County Transit offers a demand-responsive door-to-door transit system within the county, with some out-of-county service.
 As of 2015, one-way fares for door-to-door service were $6.00, with 50% discounts for the elderly, disabled, or children 6 years to 17 years old.
-Children 5-years and younger are free.
+Children 5 years and younger are free.
 Out-of-county fares are two times the posted in-county fares.
 Service is provided 6:00 AM to 9:00 PM Monday through Friday.
 Reservations are suggested with at least three days notice, but can be made up to one week in advance.

 Airports

 Geauga County is home to one public airport in Middlefield, Ohio.
 The Geauga County Airport call sign is 7G8.
 It is home to Experimental Aircraft Association Chapter 5.

 The Geauga County Airport sits on 41 acres purchased by the Middlefield Chamber of Commerce and donated to Geauga County.
-Ground was broken August 31, 1967 and it was officially opened September 29, 1968.
+Ground was broken August 31, 1967, and it was officially opened September 29, 1968.
 The airport has one 3500' long by 65' wide runway.
 Runway numbers are 11 on the west end and 29 on the east end.
 There are two T-hangars, one private hangar, two community hangars, a pilot lounge and restroom facility.

 Education

 Public school districts

 Geauga County is home to six public school districts as illustrated in this list of school districts in Ohio.

 The Geauga County Educational Service Center provides collaborative programs and services for the seven local school districts in Geauga County, leveraging resources to reduce overall costs to each district.
 The ESC has formed a P-16 bridge initiative whose mission is to create workforce readiness in our youth and adults through substantive partnerships between educators, businesses, community organizations, parents focusing on important transitions experienced at each level.
 Geauga County P-16 will develop a sustainable process and program to insure its continued success.

-In addition, there are five neighboring public school districts that serve portions of Geauga County residents.
+In addition, there are five neighboring public school districts that serve portions of Geauga County.